 ✓ Security: Prevents robbery of merchandise as unauthorized entry is not permitted.

-✓ Storage: It keeps the dust, bugs and rodents outside your premises protecting your products and helping you with any future inspections that you may have.
+✓ Storage: It keeps the dust, bugs, and rodents outside your premises protecting your products and helping you with any future inspections that you may have.

 → Dock Seals - The seals are made of foam and covered with fabric.
 They are mounted to the wall around the loading dock door sealing the back of the truck.

 → Dock Shelters (Truck Shelters) - Truck shelters have a flexible frame equipped with curtains.
-The frame is also installed to the wall of the building.
+The frame is also installed on the wall of the building.
 The curtains extend and seal against the wall and the rear of the truck.

 Both shelters and seals are made with a very resistant fabric (industrial fabric) on their sealing surfaces due to the trailer movement during loading and unloading.

 It is important to know the wall construction, as this will determine the most suitable type of sealing system for your premises.
 Dock shelters are most suitable mainly where walls have not been designed to handle the high compression forces of traditional seals.